 For this reason, wherever possible it’s advisable to work with creditors who will report on-time payments to these rating firms.

 Business credit scores & access to capital

 A variety of third parties – including banks, credit card issuers, insurance companies, leasing firms, investors, and so on – pull business credit scores to evaluate risk and reliability.
 For some of these third parties, the score will be one of several factors they consider.
 For others such as banks, it will be their primary factor.

-This is why millions of businesses across the country CANNOT get a business loan from their bank.
-They either don’t have a long enough credit history (banks typically want two or more years of extensive history), or their scores aren’t high enough (anything less than “excellent” is considered risky).
+This is why millions of businesses across the country often cannot get a business loan from their bank.
+They either don’t have a long enough credit history (banks typically want two or more years of extensive history), or their scores aren’t high enough (anything less than “excellent” may be considered risky).

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!

 The information shared is intended to be used for informational purposes only and you should independently research and verify.

 Note: Prior to January 23, 2020, Mulligan Funding operated solely as a direct lender, originating all of its own loans and Merchant Cash Advance contracts.
 From that date onwards, the majority of funding offered by Mulligan Funding will be by Loans originated by FinWise Bank, a Utah-chartered Bank, pursuant to a Loan Program conducted jointly by Mulligan Funding and FinWise Bank.